PhilippMS/Intercom-Android-Demo/README.md

 ### Link App to your Intercom Workspace

 1. You need to open (double click the file name) the **strings.xml** file: `app/src/main/res/values/strings.xml`
 2. Under the Comment `<!-- Intercom Workspace Setup !Change values with your own! -->` you can find 4 different strings.
 3. Go to your [Intercom Workspace](https://app.intercom.com/) and find the API Key and App ID under `Settings/Installation/Android`.
 4. Replace the API Key and App ID respectively.
 5. If you have already created a Mobile Carousel, fantastic, Otherwise go to Outbound and create a Mobile Carousel.
     - After creating your Carousel you can find the Carousel ID at the "Trigger your carousel from code" section.
 6. Replace the Carousel ID with yours.
-7. Lastly my app uses a test user with the Email address of `john.doe@example.com`.
-You can either keep that and use it for your demo, or replace the email address with whichever one you want to use for your own demo.
+7. *(Optional) Lastly my app uses a test user with the Email address of `john.doe@example.com`.
+You can either keep that and use it for your demo, or replace the email address with whichever one you want to use for your own demo.*

-## Setup for Demo
+## Set up Emulator

 Now all that is left is testing and setting everything up for a demo.
-- At the very top of the screen in Android Studio you should find a dropdown menu saying "No Devices".
+1. At the very top of the screen in Android Studio you should find a dropdown menu saying "No Devices".
 It is to the left of a green play button and to the right of a dropdown with a little Android Icon saying app.
-- Select the No Devices dropdown and click on AVD Manager to Create a Virtual Device.
+2. Select the "No Devices" dropdown and click on AVD Manager to Create a Virtual Device.
-- Now you can select any of the preconfigured phones.
+3. Now you can select any of the preconfigured phones.
 I would recommend something a bit newer, like Pixel 4 or 5.
-- Download one of the recommended releases, again I would recommend one of the newer ones, and hit next and finish the setup.
+4. Download one of the recommended releases, again I would recommend one of the newer ones, and hit next and finish the setup.
-- Close the Android Virtual Device Manager.
+5. Close the Android Virtual Device Manager.
-- The dropdown should now display the device that you have created.
+6. The dropdown should now display the device that you have created.
-- Press the green play icon to run the app in the emulator. *(This will take a while the first time you start the device, so give it time)*
+7. Press the green play icon to run the app in the emulator. *(This will take a while the first time you start the device, so give it time)*

-- Some setting changes I recommend for the Emulator:
+### Recommended emulator settings:
-    - Press the three buttons next to the phone to open the Extended Controls.
+1. Press the three buttons next to the phone to open the Extended Controls.
-    - go to Settings in the Extended Controls window.
+2. go to Settings in the Extended Controls window.
-    - Select "Show window frame around device" (*This can help if you have a multi monitor setup and you have problems moving the emulator between screens*)
+- Select "Show window frame around device" *(This can help if you have a multi monitor setup and you have problems moving the emulator between screens)*
 - Another helpful setting for demos is "Emulator always on top" which does what it says on the tin.